calyxir/calyx/README.md

 wires are not passed to the submodule's procedure.
 Additionally, the output wires are disabled.

 ### Memory
 This provides a mechanism for a module to store state.
-In a module definition, there is a flag called `mode` (bad name).
-Currently this flag is impossible to set in FuTIL; it can only be set when creating modules in `racket`.
-There is a primitive called `comp/reg` that has this flag set and can be used as a register.
-When the flag is set, all enabled outputs of the module are saved during the computation.
-If the module outputs a new value, then this value is written into memory.
-If the module has a disabled output, then the value in memory is used for that output.
+Each component has a `memory-proc` field.
-If the module is inactive, the outputs are disabled as normal.
+This is only possible to use by directly constructing components, you can't use the FuTIL syntax to make use of this.
+The `memory-proc` field defines how to construct a new abitrary memory value given the previous memory value and the state of the wires.
+This memory value is passed to `proc` so that a module can make use of the memory value.

 Each module recursively keeps track of all of it's submodule's memory.
 This allows the creation of a module that outputs distinct values given the same input.